wordpress-mobile/release-toolkit-gutenberg-mobile/cli/cmd/render/README.md

 # render

-The render command is responsible for generating the checklists that make up the release process.
+The `render` command is responsible for generating the checklists that make up the release process.

 ### Usage
-For further CLI usage information on render, run `go run main.go render -h` from the project root.
+For further CLI usage information on render, run `go run main.go render -h` from the `cli` directory.

 Currently, `render` supports 2 subcommands: `checklist` and `aztec`: